 In the past two blog posts, we've been diving into the framework functions.
-So far, we've covered Identify and Protect.
-Now, we move onto the third function of the framwork core: Detect.
+So far, we've covered the NIST Identify function and Protect function.
+Now, we move on to the third core function of the framework: Detect.

-NIST defines the framework core as "a set of cybersecurity activities , desired outcomes, and applicable references that are common across critical infrastructure sectors .
-The Core presents industry standards , guidelines, and practices in a manner that allows for communication of cybersecurity activities and outcomes across the organization from the executive level to the implem entation/operations level".
+The National Institute of Standards and Technology or NIST defines the framework core as "a set of cybersecurity activities, desired outcomes, and applicable references that are common across critical infrastructure sectors.
+The NIST CSF Core presents industry standards, guidelines, and practices in a manner that allows for communication of cybersecurity activities and outcomes across the organization from the executive level to the implementation/operations level".

-The detect function requires that you develop and implement the appropriate activities to identify the occurrence of a cybersecurity event.
+The detect function requires that you develop and implement an appropriate risk management strategy to identify the occurrence of a cybersecurity event.
+Your strategy should include coordination with key internal and external stakeholders.

-- Anomalies & Events: Your program will detect unusual activity as soon as possinle, and the impact of events is understood by everyone on your team and beyond.
+- Anomalies & Events: Your program will detect unusual activity as soon as possible, and the impact of events is understood by everyone on your team and beyond.

 - Security & Continuous Monitoring: You're monitoring your information system and environments at specified intervals to identify cyber events in your organization.